pam-/movie-awards-2014/README.md

 ##Development

-The requirements for this project are node.js and grunt.
+The requirements for this project are Node.js, Bower and Grunt.

 To install node with Hombrew:
 `brew install node`